MediaArea/MediaConch/GlobalArchitecture.md

 ## Common to all elements

 All elements can be installed on the same server or on different servers.
 This will be dependent on the expected workload and anticipated points of access.
 The flexibility of the architecture allows for a single user to either use the shell on one computer or to use it on multiple computers, depending on scalability and need.
-A distributed system can be set up to allow the conformance checker to process large files more quickly than when working on a single machine.
+A distributed system can be set up to allow the implementation checker to process large files more quickly than when working on a single machine.
 This architecture offers this ability with relative ease for the user.
-In addition to added speed, this build of scalability within the conformance checker increases its capacity to function reliably within various anticipated workflows.
+In addition to added speed, this build of scalability within the implementation checker increases its capacity to function reliably within various anticipated workflows.

 ### File access